 If you love me, keep my commands.

-Our good works are to flow naturally – make that, supernaturally – from our salvation in Christ.
+Our good works and obedience are to flow naturally – make that, supernaturally – from our salvation in Christ.
 God's grace in Jesus comes first.
 That's what saves us.
-Our good works then grow like fruit (fruit of the love, gratitude and the Spirit) from the root of God's amazing grace.
+Our good works then grow like fruit (fruit of love, gratitude and the Spirit) from the root of God's amazing grace.

 Many also struggle with the assurance of salvation.
 They doubt if they are really saved.
 What does Titus 3:7 and 1 John 5:13 have to say about this?

 Because of his grace he made us right in his sight and gave us confidence that we will inherit eternal life.

 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.

 On a scale of 1-10 (1 being no assurance of salvation and 10 being full assurance of salvation) where is your assurance?
 How could you move yourself toward a perfect 10.

 Why is it important to know that you are saved?
 Why would Satan want to attack your assurance?

 In Day 2 on page 15 there was this reflection exercise:

 Reflection: Take a few moments to be quiet and imagine this story again.
 Imagine yourself as the lost son or daughter.
 As you think about turning to God, what words do you think of saying to him?
 Imagine yourself a long way from “God’s house”.
 You look up and see that your Father God is running toward you.
 What does he do?
 What does he say?
 What do you say?
 Write down your thoughts.